bcdev/zappend/docs/guide.md

 are used by both `xarray` and `zarr`.
 As a dask array may represent complex and/or expensive processing graphs, high CPU loads and memory consumption are common issues for computed slice datasets, especially if the specified target dataset chunking is different from the slice dataset chunking.
-This may cause that Dask graphs are computed multiple times if the source chunking overlaps multiple target chunks, potentially causing large resource overheads while recomputing and/or reloading same source chunks multiple times.
+This may cause Dask graphs to be computed multiple times if the source chunking overlaps multiple target chunks, potentially causing large resource overheads while recomputing and/or reloading same source chunks multiple times.